EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 1) each $k$-minimal generalization is locally minimal with respect to a path (but the converse is not true);
 2) going up in the hierarchy the number of tuples that must be removed to guarantee $k$-anonymity decreases.

-If there is no solution that guarantees $k$-anonymity suppressing less than $MaxSup$ tuples at height $h$, there cannot exist a solution, with height lower than h that guarantees it.<br />
+If there is no solution that guarantees $k$-anonymity suppressing less than $MaxSup$ tuples at height $h$, there cannot exist a solution, with height lower than $h$ that guarantees it.<br />
 The algorithm adopts a binary search on the lattice of distance vectors:
 1) evaluate solutions at height $\lfloor h/2\rfloor$;
 2) if there exists at least a solution satisfying $k$-anonymity